home-assistant/home-assistant.io/source/_integrations/squeezebox.markdown

 - Needs restart
   Server Service needs to be restarted (typically, this is needed to apply updates).
 - Library rescan
-  Music library is currently being scaned by LMS (during a scan some content may be unavailable dependant on the type of scan).
+  The music library is currently being scanned by LMS (depending on the type of scan, some content may be unavailable).

 ### Action `call_method`